Unsupervised Anomaly Detection with Rejection: Preliminaries and notation

 \section{Preliminaries and notation}

 We will introduce the relevant background on anomaly detection, learning to reject, and the \exceed{}'s metric that this paper builds upon.

 \textbf{Anomaly Detection.} Let $\mathcal{X}$ be a $d$ dimensional input space and $D = \{x_1,\dots,x_n\}$ be a training set, where each $x_i \in \mathcal{X}$.
 The goal in anomaly detection is to train a detector $f\colon \mathcal{X} \to \R$ that maps examples to a real-valued anomaly score, denoted by $s$.
 In practice, it is necessary to convert these soft scores to a hard prediction, which requires setting a threshold $\lambda$.
 Assuming that higher scores equate to being more anomalous, a predicted label $\hat{y}$ can be made for an example $x$ as follows: $\hat{y} = 1$ (anomaly) if $s=f(x) \ge \lambda$, while $\hat{y} = 0$ (normal) if $s=f(x) < \lambda$.
-We denote by $\hat{Y}$ the predicted label random variable.
+We let $\hat{Y}$ be the random variable that denotes the predicted label.
 Because of the absence of labels, one usually sets the threshold such that $\gamma \times n$ scores are $\ge \lambda$, where $\gamma$ is the dataset's contamination factor (i.e., expected proportion of anomalies)~\cite{perini2022estimating,perini2022transferring}.

 \textbf{Learning to Reject.} Learning to reject extends the output space of the model to include the symbol $\rr{}$, which means that the model abstains from making a prediction.
 This entails learning a second model $r$ (the rejector) to determine when the model abstains.
 A canonical example of ambiguity rejection is when $r$ consists of a pair [confidence $\confsymb{}$, rejection threshold $\tau$] such that an example is rejected if the detector's confidence is lower than the threshold.
 The model output becomes